 The Role of the Student: A student is defined as a person enrolled in a degree program at Emmanuel College.
-Students in Contextual Education are responsible for integrating all the educational dimensions of their program into their own learning.
-To facilitate this integration, students are responsible for drawing intentionally on, and forging connections among: (1) their own personal and pastoral experiences; (2) their in-site learning from and with their Site Educator; (3) their reflective conversations with their peer group and the Instructor; (4) the readings and writing they do in preparation for class time; and (5) the rest of their coursework at Emmanuel College.
+Students in CXE are responsible for integrating all the educational dimensions of their program into their own learning.
+To facilitate this integration, students are responsible for drawing intentionally on, and forging connections among: (1) their personal and pastoral experiences; (2) their in-site learning from and with their Site Educator; (3) their reflective conversations with their peer group; (4) the readings and writing they do in preparation for class time; and (5) the rest of their coursework at Emmanuel College.
 Because the peer group process is grounded in materials generated by students out of their pastoral/ministry experiences, on-time completion of all assignments is required of students.

-The Role of the Site Educator: The Site Educator is a person working in pastoral/ministry leadership, lay or ordered, usually at the student's site, who is designated and committed to work with the student in a disciplined, reflective, educational process.
-While the term "Supervisor" is frequently used in Contextual or Theological Field Education programs, at Emmanuel we use the term "Site Educator" to emphasize the mutual project of educating and equipping ministers and pastoral care providers in which all the program's participants are engaged.
-Emmanuel College is careful to work with Site Educators who have already demonstrated competence in ministry/pastoral care, facilitating learning, being open to share insights and feelings, and to learn from and with another, and who value and practice the art of theological and/or spiritual reflection.
-Site Educators are required at times to be mentors, spiritual directors, pastors, and colleagues to students.
+The Role of the Site Educator: The Site Educator is a person working in spiritual/pastoral/ministry leadership, usually at the student's site, who is designated and committed to work with the student in a disciplined, reflective, educational process.
+While the term "Supervisor" is frequently used in Contextual or Theological Field Education programs, at Emmanuel we use the term "Site Educator" to emphasize the mutual project of educating and equipping spiritual leaders and care providers in which all the program's participants are engaged.
+Emmanuel College is careful to work with Site Educators who have already demonstrated competence in spiritual and/or pastoral care, facilitating learning, being open to share insights and feelings, and to learn from and with another, and who value and practice the art of theological and/or spiritual reflection.
 Being a Site Educator requires, among other things, an awareness of self (both strengths and weaknesses), a commitment to mutuality in ministry, an ability to offer constructive feedback, an awareness of one's own learning styles and expertise, and an ability to work with learning outcomes.